 This color correction and non-linear video editing tool, now developed by Blackmagic Design, is an application that is compatible with Windows, Linux, and Mac.
 Visual effects and audio mixing are available as well.

 Part 4: LUT Downloads to Make Color Grading Easier

 Once you have the right software tools for post-production, you’ll also want to consider employing a lookup table or LUT.

-A LUT is basically a predetermined modifier to help you go from an original image to a final image based on a mathematical computation.
+A LUT is basically a predetermined modifier to help you go from an original image to a final image based on mathematical computation.
 This shortcut can save you a great deal of time in the process of video color grading.

 These free LUTS will provide a stylish, trendy look to your web videos or other film projects without worrying about a full-blown color grading effort.
 Just add these to your Lumetri Color panel and adjust your footage quickly and easily.

 With more than 120 color LUTs in seven categories, you’ll have just about anything you need for video color grading in post-production.
 Use this pack for cinematic, black and white, wedding, special, temperature, or old movie categories.
 Create stylish, professional social media posts, movies, or videos.

 With 16 color correction LUTS, this pack will make your videos more saturated and brighter.
 Whether you’re creating an action video, movie trailer, sports video, or corporate opener, these LUTS will give you just the effects you want.

 4. Film Look LUTS

 With a dozen presets, this Film Look LUTS pack gives you action-movie type color grading.
 Use these in any software package that supports .cube LUT files, and watch your footage take on a new life.